 - Equity price risk: Direct equity exposures are limited in line with risk preferences.
 Investment limits require that the Company holds diversified portfolios of assets thereby reducing exposure to individual entities.
 The Company actively models the performance of equities through the use of stochastic models, in particular to understand the impact of equity performance on guarantees, options and bonus rates.
-In the principal with-profits funds, a dynamic hedging strategy is in place which aims to protect the surplus within the funds from adverse changes in asset values, in particular equities.
-In respect of unit-linked funds hedging is in place to protect the surplus from falls in equity reducing the value of annual management charges; - Equity price volatility risk: In the principal with-profits funds derivatives are held to reduce the adverse impact on surplus of an increase in equity price volatility; - Property price risk: Investment in property is subject to investment limits, liquidity requirements and the expectations of policyholders.
+In the principal With-profits funds, a dynamic hedging strategy is in place which aims to protect the surplus within the funds from adverse changes in asset values, in particular equities.
+In respect of unit-linked funds hedging is in place to protect the surplus from falls in equity reducing the value of annual management charges; - Equity price volatility risk: In the principal With-profits funds derivatives are held to reduce the adverse impact on surplus of an increase in equity price volatility; - Property price risk: Investment in property is subject to investment limits, liquidity requirements and the expectations of policyholders.
 The financial impact from changes in property values is examined through stress and scenario analysis.
-Exposure to property risk on equity release mortgages from sustained underperformance in the HPI is mitigated by capping loan to value on origination at low levels and regularly monitoring the performance of the mortgage portfolio; - Inflation risk: Exposure to inflation risk is monitored through Solvency II capital modelling, sensitivity testing and stress and scenario testing.
+Exposure to property risk on equity release mortgages from sustained underperformance in UK house price inflation is managed by setting suitably low loan to value levels at origination and monitoring levels of business written against agreed credit limits;

+- Inflation risk: Exposure to inflation risk is monitored through Solvency II capital modelling, sensitivity testing and stress and scenario testing.
 The Company typically manages inflation risk through its investment strategy and, in particular, by investing in inflation-linked securities and through a variety of derivative instruments, including inflation-linked swaps; - Interest rate risk: The Company typically manages interest rate risk by adopting asset liability matching techniques, including the use of a variety of derivative instruments, to minimise the impact of mismatches between the value of assets and liabilities (including capital requirements) from interest rate movements.
-Any asset-liability mismatch is monitored through Solvency II capital measures and interest rate hedges are used to maintain the sensitivity of the Solvency II balance sheet within risk appetite; - Foreign currency exchange risk: Currency risk from financial instruments held in currencies other than Sterling is limited as nearly all such holdings are backing either unit-linked or with-profits contract liabilities or mitigated by matching liabilities in local currency or hedging; and - Derivatives risk: Collateral is held against derivative transactions.
+Any asset-liability mismatch is monitored through Solvency II capital measures and interest rate hedges are used to maintain the sensitivity of the Solvency II balance sheet within risk appetite; - Foreign currency exchange risk: Currency risk from financial instruments held in currencies other than Sterling is limited as nearly all such holdings are backing either unit-linked or With-profits contract liabilities or mitigated by matching liabilities in local currency or hedging; and - Derivatives risk: Collateral is held against derivative transactions.
 Speculative derivative activity is prohibited.
 Over the counter ("OTC") derivative contracts are entered into only with approved counterparties, in accordance with the Company's policies.
 The Company applies strict requirements to derivative administration and valuation processes, and has a control framework that is consistent with market and industry practice.